raguay/TextBarScripts/README.md

 ### Features that have been added or fixed

+- Added security to the server.
+Only tcp points from the same computer can use private API.
+Only local sub-domain can use the public API.
+- Fixed: removed white boarder and it now doesn't try to scroll.
+- Fixed: Launcher code more consistent and less buggy.
 - History is now remembered and maintained on a per note basis while running.
 - Server API for outside programs to work with notes.
 - Server to browser connection to update notes.